robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef.md

 Create an AI image generation prompt using simple descriptive language:
 - Focus on the dish appearance and key visual elements
 - Include lighting and setting details
+- Do NOT include steam or steaming in the prompt
-- End with: 'The background includes a dark and rustic wooden table setting.
+- End with: 'The background includes a dark and rustic wooden table.
 Amateur Photo from Reddit/Pinterest, Subtle Melancholy, Homemade Vibe, Delicious, Mouthwatering, Soft Natural Morning Light from a nearby Window, Photo taken with an iPhone 15 Pro. --ar 1:1 --v 7.0 --q 2 --p 1ayuy7t --raw'

 **Alt Text:** (under 125 characters)
 - Describe essential visual information in 1-2 sentences